jaxparrow07/g-extensions/README.md

 https://supreme-gamers.com/gearlock/

 # Additional Info
-This is maintained by me ( Jaxparrow ) and I will update these with also with my extension updates.
+This is maintained by me ( Jaxparrow ) and I will update these along with my extension updates.